hannah-be/the-fourth-R/README.md

 #### Tools and methodologies
-- Code review.
-Demonstrate that you have had your code reviewed by other students and that you have provided a code review for others.
-- GitHub.
-Demonstrate use of frequent commits, pull requests, documentation.
-- Provide evidence you have used code quality tools (eg. Traceroute, Bullet, Brakeman, Rails Best Practices tool, RuboCop, RubyCritic, CodeClimate).

 I used [Trello](https://trello.com/b/IpcW7stE/thefourthr) to project manage my application.
 I planned out my [user stories](https://trello.com/b/IpcW7stE/thefourthr), and then used those to develop my models (these were then mapped out using [DBDesigner](http://dbdesigner.net/designer/schema/121955)).
 I reviewed all of the requirements of the assignment, and used those to plan out each part of my project.
 This also encouraged an Agile approach to my project management - frequently reviewing the plan and where I was at.